chathumal93/Remote-Sensing-for-Biomass-Estimation/README.md

 2) Training on biomass estimation using remote sensing data

 From the training folder all the script used for the training can be accessed.
+Biomass Estimation Practical Sessions.pdf will guide the practical session step by step including
+* ALOS-2 data pre-processing
+* Biomass estmation from LiDAR Data
+* Biomass estmation from SAR Data